Other ways to dispose of your items

 - Asbestos, oil, paint, batteries, liquids, chemical or hazardous waste

-- Gas bottles, fuel containers, Gyprock, cement sheet or plaster
+- Gas bottles. fire extinguishers, fuel containers, Gyprock, cement sheet or plaster

 - Soil, bricks, concrete, sand, dirt, rubble or roof or ceramic tiles